 - In fog.
 Fog can reflect high beams back to you, making it even harder to see.

 - On curves.
 You never know when another vehicle may be coming toward you around a bend in the road.
 Turn your brights off until you complete the curve to prevent the possibility of blinding the other driver.

 - At intersections and stop signs.
 Although it may appear that no one is around, you could wind up blinding or distracting drivers on the crossing roads.

 - Going up hills.
 Again, there is no way of telling if a car is coming toward you on the other side of the hill; decrease the risk of distracting another driver by turning your brights off until you’re at the top.

+Safety is the most important thing for you and your family.
 We’ve all witnessed an occasional driver who has forgotten to turn his lights off or mistakenly turns them on without noticing us.
 However, when that mistake causes an accident, you have the right to receive compensation.
 If you’ve recently been injured in an accident caused by the negligent use of lights or high beams, call us today for a free consultation.
 We’ll be glad to review your case, discuss your rights, and provide you with options for an injury claim.